-Portland Center for the Performing Arts provides the following services in compliance with the Americans with Disabilities Act.
+Portland's Center's for the Arts provides the following services in compliance with the Americans with Disabilities Act.

 -Assisted listening devices: Induction loops and headsets available for patrons with a hearing impairment, and may be checked out with ID at the coat checkroom for the performance.

--Wheelchair accessible seating: PCPA reserves accessible seating for patrons using wheelchairs and their companion(s).
+-Wheelchair accessible seating: Portland's reserves accessible seating for patrons using wheelchairs and their companion(s).

--Ample seating: PCPA provides ample chairs for patrons requesting such.
+-Ample seating: Portland's provides ample chairs for patrons requesting such.

--Open-captioned performances are available for the Fred Meyer Broadway Across America Portland performances on select Sunday evenings.
-Partial support for open-captioning provided by Theatre Development Fund.
+-Open-captioned performances are available for the U.S. Bank Across America Portland performances on select Sunday evenings.

--ADA restrooms are available at all PCPA facilities.
+-ADA restrooms are available at all Portland's facilities.